ALLISON MIKEL, M.D.

 Katherine Myers, PA-C joined Cary Psychiatry in July 2018 after 18 years at North Carolina Neuropsychiatry.
 She was born and raised in Chapel Hill, NC.
 She attended the University of North Carolina at Charlotte where she earned her Bachelor of Science in Psychology.
 Katherine then earned her graduate degree from Cornell University’s Physician Assistant Program in NYC where was the recipient of the Outstanding Clinical Achievement Award.
 She treats all psychiatric and neuropsychiatric conditions but has a deep interest working with special needs children and their families.
 Outside of work, Katherine loves spending time with her husband, 5 children and 2 dogs and is a diehard Tar Heel fan.

-Maggie Evers, PA-C, (former last name Tyma) joined Cary Psychiatry in October 2016.
+Maggie Evers, PA-C, (former Tyma) joined Cary Psychiatry in October 2016.
 She was born and raised in Cary, NC.
 She attended North Carolina State University where she earned her Bachelor of Science in Biology.
 She graduated summa cum laude and received the Outstanding Academic Achievement Award in college.
-Ms. Evers then earned her Master of Medical Science degree from the Wake Forest University Physician Assistant Program.
-Ms. Evers is currently a member of the American Academy of Physician Assistants and the North Carolina Academy of Physician Assistants.
+Mrs. Evers then earned her Master of Medical Science degree from the Wake Forest University Physician Assistant Program.
+Mrs. Evers is currently a member of the American Academy of Physician Assistants and the North Carolina Academy of Physician Assistants.
 She sees all ages with a primary focus in pediatrics, adolescent, and young adult medicine.
 She treats all psychiatric and neuropsychiatric conditions with special interests in Autism Spectrum Disorder, Obsessive Compulsive Disorder, Bipolar Disorder, and Attention Deficit Hyperactivity Disorder.